Larned man reaches plea in animal cruelty case

 At the pre-trial discussion, the parties announced a plea agreement had been reached whereby the State agreed to dismiss Count 2 in exchange for the defendant’s plea to Count 1.

-Willinger plead No Contest to Count 1.
-Counsel for the defendant advised the Court the defendant’s plan had been to put the puppy down because he felt it was vicious.
+Willinger pled no contest to Count 1.
+Counsel for the defendant advised the court the defendant’s plan had been to put the puppy down because he felt it was vicious.
 Willinger expressed remorse as to the way he attempted to euthanize the puppy and for ultimately abandoning the wounded puppy once his attempts to kill the animal failed.

 Pawnee County Magistrate Judge Julie Cowell accepted the plea and sentenced the defendant to a 12-month underlying jail sentence suspended to 30 days in the Pawnee County Jail, court costs, booking fee, attorney fees, probation fees and $233.75 restitution for veterinarian expenses.

-The Court directed the defendant to report to the Pawnee County Jail by 9:00 a.m. on February 24, 2020 to commence serving his sentence.
+The court directed the defendant to report to the Pawnee County Jail by 9 a.m. on February 24, 2020, to commence serving his sentence.
 Upon release, he will be subject to 12-months supervision by Court Services.